 Negotiate your price and conditions

 Your REALTOR® will submit the offer in writing to the listing realtor, and the negotiations will begin.

 Make final changes and initial

 Once you have agreed on a price that is acceptable to both sides, the corrections will be made to the original contract, and both sides will initial the changes.

-Once both sides have initialled the changes and both sides have a copy of the contract, you will need to provide an initial deposit to the listing side to hold in the trust account.
+Once both sides have initialed the changes and have a copy of the contract, you will need to provide an initial deposit to the listing side to hold in the trust account.

-At this point your REALTOR® will email a copy of the purchase contract to you mortgage broker so they can begin the final approval stage with your mortgage, getting all the documents to the lender as quickly as possible.
-This is another reason why it is very important to have your preapproval done so that you have the documents ready and you will not be rushed.
+At this point your REALTOR® will email a copy of the purchase contract to your mortgage broker so they can begin the final approval stage with your mortgage by getting all the documents to the lender as quickly as possible.
+This is another reason why it is very important to have your pre-approval done: so that you have the documents ready and will not be rushed.